 CAUTION: This command should only be executed with host operating systems that support dynamic volume expansion.
 If the operating system cannot handle one of its disks increasing in size, use of this command could make data inaccessible.

 ADD CONCATSETS concatset-name storageset-name

 The following parameters are required for the ADD CONCATSETS command:

 - concatset-name - storageset-name

-Assigns a name to the concatenation set, or concatset.
+The name to be assigned to the concatenation, or concatset.